novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-101.md

 'But does this proactive help mean that he has feelings for our Ah-young?'

-The prediction didn't turn into a question.
+The prediction didn't turn into a direct question.

-Such a topic would make things uncomfortable.
+Such topic would make things uncomfortable.

-If he did, the chances were high that the recent fun and close relationship with Lee Hyun-woo would become distant.
+If it did, the chances were high that the recent fun and close relationship with Lee Hyun-woo would become distant.

 Therefore, he decided to wrap up the conversation appropriately and brought up the topic of the data center.